 OCD Looks Differently in Everyone

 Not every person experiencing OCD has to flip a light switch 100 times or keep track of and organize every single pen in their office.
 OCD presents itself differently in everyone, but all cases of OCD boil down to obsessions and rituals.
+An OCD test focuses mainly on these obsessions and rituals.

 How to Treat and Manage OCD